 See Document Order Form or Resources page for more information

 First name, last name, and middle name of individual must be provided with request, along with the year of death.
 Only deaths that were registered for the period 1893 through 1905 are available.

 First name, last name, and middle name of individual must be provided with request, along with the year of marriage.
 Only marriages that were registered for the period 1885 through 1950 are available at our Library.

 Obituary or other Newspaper Article Requests

 You can also request the Luzerne County Historical Society search newspaper holdings for the obituary of an individual, or any other general newspaper article.
-The fee for this service is $15.00 per search, ($20.00 for searching at the Public Library) plus a first-class postage stamp.
-Please submit your obituary request on the Obituary Order Form, which can be filled in and emailed from this site; general newspaper articles can be submitted with the Historical Research Form or by letter explaining what you are searching for.
+The fee for this service is $20.00 per search (one hour).
+Please submit your obituary request on the Obituary Order Form, which can be filled in and emailed from this site; general newspaper articles can be submitted with the Historical Research Form, or by letter explaining what you are searching for.

 Newspapers Available for Research

 We have Luzerne County newspapers on microfilm with dates ranging from the early 1800s up until approximately 1949.
 All newspaper holdings will be searched within the appropriate time frame for whatever you are requesting, unless you have a request for a specific newspaper.
 We offer free access to our newspapers via newspapers.com when you visit in person and bring your laptop or tablet.